Updated: Apr 12

 When you understand your customers are individual human beings, you can relate and empathize with them.
 Customers who feel understood and respected inevitably connect better with your brand- and are much more likely to invest in it.

 Photo by Karolina Grabowska on Pexels.com

 Inspires people to take action

 Ethical copy doesn’t feed on insecurities, and instead inspires the idea that things can be better!
 Now, it’s absolutely okay to address a struggle your customer is having- after all, that’s where the empathy comes in… however, it isn’t okay to dig and rip and tear at it.

 Another often overlooked benefit of copy is how it can help shape the identity of your brand.
-When your copy is consistent in tone/voice, it helps people familiarize and trust you.
+When your copy is consistent in tone/voice, it helps people trust you.
 That trust is, ultimately, what brings customers back to you time and time again.